-Introduction: Disruption of care during transition from Child and Adolescent Mental Health (CAMHS) to Adult Mental Health Services (AMHS) may adversely affect the health and wellbeing of service users.
-The MILESTONE study aims to evaluate the longitudinal course and outcomes of adolescents approaching transition boundary (TB) of their CAMHS and to determine the effectiveness of the model of managed transition in improving outcomes, compared to usual care.
+Introduction Disruption of care during transition from child and adolescent mental health services (CAMHS) to adult mental health services may adversely affect the health and well-being of service users.
+The MILESTONE (Managing the Link and Strengthening Transition from Child to Adult Mental Healthcare) study evaluates the longitudinal course and outcomes of adolescents approaching the transition boundary (TB) of their CAMHS and determines the effectiveness of the model of managed transition in improving outcomes, compared with usual care.

-Methods and analysis: A cohort study with a nested cluster randomised controlled trial.
-Recruited CAMHS randomised to provide either i) managed transition underpinned by the Transition Readiness and Appropriateness Measure (TRAM) or ii) usual care for young people reaching the transition boundary.
-Participants are young people within one year of reaching the TB of their CAMHS in eight European countries; one parent/carer and a CAMHS clinician for each recruited young person; and adult mental health clinician or other community based care provider, if young person transitions.
-Primary outcome is Health of the Nation Outcome Scale for Children and Adolescents (HoNOSCA) at 15 months post-intervention.
-Secondary outcomes include mental health, social and adult functioning, quality-adjusted life years and health and social care resource utilisation assessed at 9, 15 and 24 months.
-With a mean cluster size of 21, a total of 840 participants will be randomised 1:2 intervention to control.
-This will provide 89% power to detect a difference in HoNOSCA score of 0.30 standard deviations.
-An additional 210 recruits for the cohort study will ensure sufficient power for studying predictors, resulting in 1050 participants and an approximate 1:3 randomisation.
+Methods and analysis This is a cohort study with a nested cluster randomised controlled trial.
+Recruited CAMHS have been randomised to provide either (1) managed transition using the Transition Readiness and Appropriateness Measure score summary as a decision aid, or (2) usual care for young people reaching the TB.
+Participants are young people within 1 year of reaching the TB of their CAMHS in eight European countries; one parent/carer and a CAMHS clinician for each recruited young person; and adult mental health clinician or other community-based care provider, if young person transitions.
+The primary outcome is Health of the Nation Outcome Scale for Children and Adolescents (HoNOSCA) measuring health and social functioning at 15 months postintervention.
+The secondary outcomes include mental health, quality of life, transition experience and healthcare